Criticism concerning investigations on

 Rundlöf, Fries, Gunnarson, Jonsson, Pedersen, Smith, Bommarco, 2013.
 Inventering av risken för förgiftning av bin med växtskyddsmedel av typen neonikotinoider under svenska förhållanden.
 Delrapport 2013.
 Jordbruksverket.

-Professor Ingemar Fries replies on this that he does not wish to continue the discussion.
-See Biodlingsföretagarna under Nyheter.
+Professor Ingemar Fries replied on this that he did not wish to continue the discussion.

 Senast uppdaterad 14-12-01